bob16795/UnitySaveMigratable/NEWVERSIONS.md

 ```cs
 private SaveVx save;
 ```

-add save read to switch in read
+and add save read to switch in read

 7. edit MigrationManager.cs
 add to the else thing
 ```cs